foonoo/docs/5-Building-Sites.md

 Data to be rendered must be YAML or JSON formatted files placed in the `__foonoo/data` directory.
 The file's name should only alpha-numeric characters (preferable lower-case) and nothing else.

 For example, if we wanted to add a list of projects to a site, we could start with the template to render this data.
 This template could just be put directly into the site directory and when rendered a page, with the same name as the template, will be generated.
-In our case, since we are creating a page to list projects, we could name this template page `projects.mustache`—explicitly implying we'll be using the mustache templating system.
+In our case, since we are creating a page to list projects, we could name this template page `my_projects.mustache`—explicitly implying we'll be using the mustache templating system.

-We could put the following code into our `projects.mustache` file:
+We could put the following code into our `my_projects.mustache` file:

 ````html
 <h1>Projects</h1>